About

 Hi!
 I'm Chris, owner and seed sower at Bombus Botanics.
 My farming endeavors unfurled out of a deep appreciation for the natural world - its vast beauty, incredible diversity, and increasing fragility - balanced by a recognition of the need to urgently invest in our soil and our communities.

 A degree in Environmental Law focused my attention on our flawed agricultural system and its enormously detrimental impact on the health of our ecosystems.
 While policy change became one of my core motivating concerns, I also witnessed firsthand the power of community to transform our broken systems from the ground up.
-I soon departed NYC for Denver to slow my pace and dig into this new calling.
-My soil-centered work began with a handful of wonderful, food justice non-profits.
+My soil-centered work began with a handful of wonderful, food justice non-profits in Colorado.
 For six seasons, I helped manage urban farms and pay-what-you-can farm stands, worked closely with chefs to get more local food on menus, and grew thousands of pounds of produce for our public school lunch programs.

-Within the realm of floral design, I want my blooms to not only delight the senses but to also inspire our community to choose local/sustainably grown stems over imported flowers.
+Within the realm of floral design, I want our blooms to not only delight the senses but to also inspire our community to choose local/sustainably grown stems over imported flowers.
 The massive chemical footprint of the global floral industry cannot be overstated.
 More than 80% of all cut flowers in the U.S. are imported from South American farms where labor and chemical usage laws are either lax or non-existent.
-These toxic preservatives have had devastating health effects on a predominantly female workforce and eventually find their way into our local florists' hands, and finally our homes.
-In my designs, I steer clear of preservatives, plastic bouquet sleeves, floral foam, and imported or chemically-processed blooms.
-These fragrant bouquets are safe to handle, smell, and compost at the end of their vase life—the way flowers should always be enjoyed!
+These toxic preservatives have had devastating health effects on a predominantly female workforce and eventually find their way into our local florists' hands, and finally our homes and event spaces.
+In our designs, we steer clear of preservatives, plastic bouquet sleeves, floral foam, and imported or chemically-processed blooms.
+Every stem is safe to handle, smell, and compost at the end of their life—the way flowers should always be enjoyed!